MarjoleinAardewijn/browser-technologies-1920/README.md

 For `links` I had to use an ID instead, because otherwise it wouldn't work with `insertAdjacentHTML`.
 And since the classes are only used in one place, I refactored it to an ID.

+## Evidence Learning Objectives

+In my [wiki](https://github.com/MarjoleinAardewijn/browser-technologies-1920/wiki/Bewijsvoering-Leerdoelen "Wiki") I have written
+(in Dutch) a conclusion in which I discuss the learning objectives and criteria and how I have achieved them.
+This is the evidence of this course and is based on the [rubric](https://docs.google.com/spreadsheets/d/1MV3BWwwg_Zz1n-S_qOM4iSm4gA4M6g0xAxGacyaPuac/edit#gid=0 "Rubric").

 ## Sources

+The sources I used the most during the development of the app are:

 - [Progress Bar](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_progressbar_3)
 - [Safe Web Fonts](https://web.mit.edu/jmorzins/www/fonts.html)